 The win, Winnipeg's first against a Western Conference opponent in four tries this season, snapped a two-game losing streak and redeemed the home club for an error-plagued performance two nights earlier in the 4 loss to Ottawa.

-, Phoenix's workhorse netminder, appeared for the 20th time in 24 games and stopped 30 shots.
+Mike Smith, Phoenix's workhorse netminder, appeared for the 20th time in 24 games and stopped 30 shots.
 He held the Coyotes in the game midway through the third period by stopping Chris Thorburn's chance off a David Schlemko turnover and then denying Evander Kane, Winnipeg's leading goal-scorer.

 The loss marked only the fourth regulation defeat for the Coyotes away from Phoenix in 12 games this season, and the second time the Coyotes have been shut out this season.